xYYxup/Dual-Model-Ensemble/README.md

 ## Acknowledgements

-We express our gratitude to the authors and contributors of DeepfakeBench and MultiModal-DeepFake for laying the groundwork for DeepFake detection.
+We express our gratitude to the authors and contributors of DeepfakeBench, EfficientNetB4AttST, HAMMER and MultiModal-DeepFake for laying the groundwork for DeepFake detection.

 ## References